martenveskimae/e-vote/README.md

 ```{r ftest}
 pFtest(fe, pool)
 ```
 FEs are different from zero.
-FE should preferred.
+FE should be preferred.

 ### Hausman
 ```{r hausman}
 phtest(fe, re)
 ```
-FE should preferred.
+FE should be preferred.

 ###  Groupwise heteroscedasticity and contemporaneous correlation
 ```{r hcc}